 Commercial customers include the Mall at Millenia, the Starwood

 Resort, the Orange County Convention Center, and Lockheed Martin

-In 2012 the company's net income decreased by 11% due to lower
+In 2014 the company's net revenues increased by 7% due to ab

 The company is investing in renewables to reduce carbon